JurgenR/aioslsk/docs/source/MESSAGES.rst

 .. note::

-   Empty ``ticker`` value is not accepted by some clients.
-However, the server does accepts it and clears the ticker from the room
+   An empty ``ticker`` value is not allowed in most clients.
+However, the server does accept it and clears the ticker from the room

 .. _AddHatedInterest: